vasilkovalyov/guideline/README-ru.md

   ├── features
   |   └── feature1
   |   └── feature2
-  ├── hooks - кастомные хуки
+  ├── hooks - custom hooks
   |   └── useHook1
   |   └── useHook2
-  ├── i18n - локализация для проекта
+  ├── i18n - localization for the projects
   |   └── locales
   |       └── en
   |       └── uk
-  ├── layouts - шаблоны для страниц, как правило может быть для public pages, private pages
+  ├── layouts - layouts for pages can have unique header, footer, as a rule there are public, private type of layouts
   |   └── PrivateLayout
   |   └── PublicLayout2
   ├── pages